Haunting Sarah

 Haunting Sarah is a 2005 American horror television film directed by Ralph Hemecker and written by Tony Phelan and Joan Rater, based on the 1996 novel New Year's Eve by Lisa Grunwald.
-The film is about a woman who has lost her son and finds out her niece is in contact with his spirit.
+It stars Kim Raver, Niamh Wilson, Ryland Thiessen, Alison Sealy-Smith, and Rick Roberts.
+In the film, a woman who has lost her son finds out that her niece is in contact with his spirit.
 It aired on Lifetime on October 3, 2005.

 Plot

 Erica and Heather Rose are identical twins who share a bond that becomes stronger as they grow up.
 As adults, their lives have had many parallels: They both have successful careers (Erica is an author and teacher and Heather is a doctor) and both are happily married and loving mothers to seven-year-old children, first cousins, Sarah and David.

 Erica's daughter Sarah and Heather's son David grow up sharing an equally close bond, but David is struck by a car and dies.
 Erica anguishes over how she might be able to explain to Sarah that David is dead, but the bond between the two children seems to extend past the grave, as Sarah reveals that David has already told her he is gone.
 At school, Sarah hurts a boy from her class when he makes a negative comment about David.
 When her parents pick her up, Sarah nervously tells them that she doesn't want them to drive over Creek Bridge.
 Later, they find out there was an accident on that bridge and Sarah had drawn a picture of it because David had told her to.
 That day, Sarah's nanny, Rosie, notices that the girl has a strange bruise on the back of her neck.